|

 not be a problem for either of you.

-If you are feeling stressed, take a hot bath, buy yourself a book or whatever, and most importantly,
+If you are feeling stressed, take a hot bath, buy yourself a book (if you

 give your cat a big hug and tell yourself that having to live with CKD is